Law Offices of Osas Iyamu, LLC.

 • Payments by Phone or Email: USCIS will never ask for money transfers through Western Union, MoneyGram, PayPal, or gift cards.

 • Notarios Públicos and Unauthorized Practitioners: Only seek legal advice from authorized professionals.
-In the U.S., a notario público is not authorized to provide legal services related to immigration benefits.
+In the U.S., a notario público lacks authorization to provide legal services related to immigration benefits.

 What to Do Next

-As we await the Federal Register Notice and additional guidance on the application process, individuals can start preparing by gathering evidence of continuous presence in the U.S. for at least 10 years and proof of a legally valid marriage to a U.S. citizen.
+While awaiting the Federal Register Notice and application guidance, individuals can start preparing by gathering evidence.
+This includes proof of continuous presence in the U.S. for at least 10 years.
+It also requires evidence of a legally valid marriage to a U.S. citizen.
 Opening or updating a myUSCIS account can also be beneficial.

 Empower Your Immigration Journey with Osas Iyamu, LLC

 At the Law Offices of Osas Iyamu, you’ll find not just a lawyer, but a dedicated advocate with over 17 years of experience in U.S. immigration law.
-Whether it’s securing family-based visas, navigating complex residency paths, or defending against deportation, Osas Iyamu’s personal journey as an immigrant enriches her commitment to your American dream.
+Osas Iyamu dedicates herself to securing family-based visas and navigating complex residency paths, all in support of your American dream.
+Her personal journey as an immigrant enriches this commitment and deepens her understanding of your needs.
 As you prepare your documentation for the latest immigration updates, let us guide you with precision and compassionate representation.
 Contact us today to align your goals with the right legal strategies.

 For more Information Visit: https://www.uscis.gov/keepingfamiliestogether